-1.129.
+1.148.
 Mitigation measures have been outlined to limit potential impacts for the qualifying features of European Designated sites.
-These are outlined in Table 1-12:
+These are outlined in Table 1-14:

-Table 1-12: Design, best practice and mitigation measures
+Table 2-14: Design, best practice and mitigation measures

-FEATURE POTENTIAL IMPACT PHASE OF DEVELOPMENT MEASURES IMPLEMENTED INTEGRAL DESIGN MEASURES Aquatic environment Pollution Construction 2m and 5m drain buffers around field drains.
-5m minimum watercourse buffer.
-10m Arterial Drainage Scheme watercourse buffer.
+FEATURE POTENTIAL IMPACT PHASE OF DEVELOPMENT MEASURES IMPLEMENTED INTEGRAL DESIGN MEASURES Aquatic environment Pollution Construction 2m Buffer from field drains and 10m Arterial Drainage Scheme watercourse buffer.
 Otter Exclusion from foraging habitat Construction Security fencing to have mammal gates or a 10cm gap at base to allow free movement of otter through the site.
 STANDARD BEST PRACTICE MEASURES Aquatic environment Pollution Construction Best practice pollution prevention measures implemented prior to and throughout the construction phase to prevent contaminants entering the aquatic environment (outlined below).
 Best practice biosecurity measures to be implemented throughout the construction phase.
 Otter Accidental trapping within excavations Construction All excavations should be securely covered, or a suitable means of escape provided at the end of each working day.
+MITIGATION MEASURES